sh00t2kill/dolphin-robot/README.md

 We have confirmed the robot works with the custom vacuum card, built by denysdovhan https://github.com/denysdovhan/vacuum-card

 Copy the icons from www on the repository to /config/www.
-Below is a suggested confguration for the card
+Below is a suggested configuration for the card
 ```yaml
 entity: vacuum.my_vacuum
 image: /local/robot_icon_c.svg